deinsoftware/toolbox/README.md

 _shell.Term(command, Output.Hidden);            //Run a command in hidden mode _shell.Term(command, Output.Internal);          //Run a command in internal mode, showing his results in same terminal with INotificationSystem implementation
-_shell.Term(command, Output.External);          //Run a command in a new terminal window _shell.Term(command, Output.Internal, path);    //Path parameter define a path when the command needs to be executed
+_shell.Term(command, Output.External);          //Run a command in a new terminal window _shell.Term(command, Output.Internal, path);    //Path parameter define a path where the command needs to be executed
 ```

 Using Response to receive command result with: code, stdout and stderr